xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 # Mint NFTs (v2) with the Aptos CLI

 This tutorial is intended to demonstrate how to programmatically mint NFTs on Aptos.
-The simplest version of a minting contract is the NFT collection creator manually minting and sending an NFT to a user.

-We build upon this several times until we eventually create an automated NFT minting smart contract that has:
+The simplest version of a minting contract is the NFT collection creator manually minting and sending an NFT to a user, so we'll start with that and iterate on it several times until we eventually create an automated NFT minting smart contract that has:
+- A mint function that automates minting a token and sending it to a receiver account
 - A whitelist
+- A price the receiver has to pay to mint
+- A start time
 - An end time
 - An admin
 - The ability for the admin to enable & disable the mint
+- Token names that auto-increment
+- The ability to store token metadata for each token that's attached to a token upon mint

 ## Prerequisites